licurg/datar/README.md

-# datar
+# DATAR
-Simple GO(lang) API with Vue.js inteface and SQLite database.
+Simple example of GO(lang) API with Vue.js inteface and SQLite database.

+For starting make in terminal
+# npm run dev
+and
+# go run server.go
+in another terminal window.